Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 16 | 5 | 0 |
 | 20 | 0 | 13 |

-As for *k*, it may seem that taking more neighbors into account would be helpful.
-But because there are so many granulocytes in the data, the effects of random noise will mean that as we increase *k*, we threaten to start incorporating granulocytes that just happen to be nearby in the dataset.
-For example, when *k* is equal to 5, every monocyte is assigned as a granulocyte, as shown below.
+We next consider *k*.
+It might seem that taking more neighbors into account would be helpful.
+But because of the class imbalance toward granulocytes, the effects of random noise will mean that as we increase *k*, we will start considering granulocytes that just happen to be lurking nearby.
+For example, when *k* is equal to 5, every monocyte is classified as a granulocyte, as shown in the confusion matrix below (with *d* equal to 10 and *f* equal to 10).

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |